11011010/BFA-Frankenstein-Core/README.md

 ## Support us

 * By testing our fixes
-* By developing directly to the core
+* By developing directly to the core, the main dev is me and I suck.
+It will move but slowly.
 * By reporting bugs
 * By making extra content (video tutorial for example)